Suboxone Lawsuit Questions Answered

 I want to give you honest answers to your questions about the Suboxone lawsuits.

-I’ve been reading over other lawyers’ pages, even our pages… I don’t think we are answering the real question victims have, including what settlement payouts we expect for a Suboxone lawsuit.
-So this is the inside story and answer to your questions and settlement and the possible timing for receiving the compensation you deserve.
+I’ve been reading over other lawyers’ pages, even our pages… I don’t think we are answering the real questions victims have, including what settlement payouts we expect for a Suboxone lawsuit.
+So this is the inside story and answers to your questions about settlement and the possible timing for receiving the compensation you deserve.

 The Suboxone tooth decay class action MDL has basically doubled in size since the start of the summer.
-There are now 673 pending cases in the MDL, compared to 358 at the start of June.
-The defendants recently agreed to a tolling agreement that will allow potential plaintiffs to file claims without actually filing lawsuits, so the volume of new cases added to the MDL will now slow down.
+There are now 716 pending cases in the MDL, compared to 358 at the start of June.
+These numbers are not telling—defendants agreed to a tolling agreement that will allow potential plaintiffs to file claims without actually filing lawsuits, so the volume of new cases added to the MDL will now slow down.

 The Suboxone defendants filed a motion to dismiss all Suboxone lawsuits against them, citing federal preemption.
 Federal preemption is a common affirmative defense in product liability cases involving prescription drugs.
 The argument is that plaintiffs cannot sue manufacturers under state law for failure to warn because the FDA’s federal regulations govern the content of warning labels for prescription drugs.
 This defense is rarely successful in these cases, and we do not anticipate a different outcome here.